6/24/26: Bugle Tune

 Down at the Rice Family home, son Barry bought a new long-playing (LP) phonograph record.

-That always meant that the buyer’s family was going to get really used to that record.
+Back then, that always meant that the buyer’s family was going to get really used to that record.
 So was the whole street.
 A young fan enjoying an album for the 12,000th time was open season for any relative or friend or passerby to toss in their opinion and even make fun of the song, or its lyrics, or the picture of the band on the cover.
-Did the public communal nature of music have any steadying influence over record purchases or listening habits?
-Maybe.
+Did the public communal nature of music have any improving influence over record purchases or listening habits?
+Could be.

-The ruckus on our street (cars, push lawn mowers, airplanes, sirens, dogs, ice cream truck bells) often muffled out the music coming from a house.
-But on Barry Rice’s new album, one song had a hook — a long high brassy tone that floated up and over every interference.
+The ruckus on our street (cars, push lawn mowers, transistor radios, airplanes, sirens, dogs, ice cream truck bells) often muffled out the music coming from a house.
+But on Barry Rice’s new album, one song had a hook — a long high brassy tone that floated up and over all other interference.
 Every time, I used to stop and listen for that high note repeating now and then until the song was over.

 Over the next few days, snatches of the rest of the song and album drifted out the windows.
-The song with the high note had driving percussion and mood shifts and vocals with a low growling vocal fry.
+The song with the high note had driving percussion and mood shifts and singing with a low growling vocal fry.
 The short two-line refrain had one long bended note falling in pitch; but then that bugle touch kicked in with its sharp sustained high note, a contrasting tone of citrus brightness.
 It sounded like a pained faltering horse recovering its stride in a heroic galvanized leap.
-It brought to mind a whole new glimmer of a whole new youthful question: how do musicians build up all the layers in a piece of music anyway, and get good at it?
+It also brought to mind the dawning of a whole new youthful question: how do musicians build up all the layers in a piece of music anyway, and get good at it?
 How do they just know to throw in the one unique unexpected salt shake that seasons a whole song?

 So one June day around summer solstice time, when the windows were open and there was music all over the street, I knocked on the Rices’ door.
 That was normal manners back there and back then, with neighbors stopping by each other’s houses for every kind of reason.
 The unusual part was that this time I asked to speak to Barry.
 That was our first and last conversation, because once the boys got to be teenagers they really didn’t have a reason to talk to younger girls, or be seen around them.
-But I knocked anyway, to ask about that song.
+But with that music question in mind I knocked anyway.

 “Come in, Hon,” Dad Rice called through the screen door, looking up from the Sunday funny paper comics.
 “Barry?
 He’s in his room.
 As you can tell from all his din.
 BARRY.
 Company!”